Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Variational framework

-To evaluate this quantity in the general case of path-dependent dissipation potentials, we take the zeroth-order term of a Taylor expansion of the integral kernel in equation~\eqref{inc_diss0}, noting that all other terms imply rate dependence.
-This approximation gives $\phi(\mathbf{a}_{n+1}-\mathbf{a}_n,\nabla\mathbf{a}_{n+1}-\nabla\mathbf{a}_n;\mathbf{c}_n)$, such that
+In the more general case where the dissipated energy is not a state function, as is often the case for state-dependent dissipation potentials (e.g., in non-associative plasticity), an incremental approximation is required to evaluate the time integral in~\eqref{inc_diss0}.
+Taking the zeroth-order term of a Taylor expansion of the integral kernel (noting that all other terms imply rate-dependence), equation~\eqref{inc_diss0} is approximated as